ahillelt/OSMemIntegrity/README.md

 Priority Based Parity Bit Assignment for Memory Integrity

-This is a single-bit flip detection algorithm that uses a parity bit No correction is possible at present
+This is a single-bit bit-flip detection algorithm that uses a parity bit No correction is possible at present

 This is a simulation program to run multiple test runs